artefactual-sdps/preprocessing-moma/README.md

 # preprocessing-moma

-preprocessing for the museum of modern arts
+**preprocessing-moma** is an Enduro preprocessing workflow for MoMA SIPs.